Ballerina Girl

 "Ballerina Girl" is a song written and recorded by Lionel Richie, from his 1986 album Dancing on the Ceiling.
 The song was written for Lionel's daughter, Nicole.
 In the US and Canada, the song was released as a double A-side, with "Deep River Woman" entering the charts in January 1987.

-"Ballerina Girl" peaked at number five on the soul charts.
+"Ballerina Girl" peaked at number five on the soul charts and became his thirteenth consecutive top ten single and penultimate top ten R&B hit of his career.
 The song was also the last of Richie's eleven number ones on the Adult Contemporary charts, spending four weeks on top.
 Richie set a chart record for being the artist with the most number one AC hits of the decade, succeeded by Whitney Houston, who had seven number one singles in the decade, and Billy Joel, who had the third most with six.
 "Ballerina Girl" peaked at number seven on the Billboard Hot 100 in early 1987, becoming his last top ten hit on that chart to date.
 The song became Richie's thirteenth (and last) career single to simultaneously reach the top ten on the pop, R&B and AC charts, still the most by a male artist.
 Artists such as Whitney Houston and Mariah Carey would surpass his numbers with 16 and 14 simultaneous top ten hits on the three charts respectively with Houston still holding the record to this day.